 Decide on a Place

 Now, you’ll have to decide where you want to live.
 Will you stay in your place, move into your partner’s, or move somewhere new together.
 Consider things like square footage, commute, pets, and the overall culture of the area when choosing where to live.
 Your partner’s home might be bigger, but if there isn’t much to do in the surrounding area and it adds 20 minutes to your commute, it may not be the right choice.
 Many couples may choose to move into a new home, as it gives a sense of ownership for both parties, and allows you to create a new home together.
 Sometimes, moving into an already established space can be hard, as it may not feel like it is your space.
 Before moving in together, create a list of must-have qualities that you both want from your new place.
 You may have to compromise, but at least you will have set expectations going into the search.

 Take an Inventory of Both Spaces

-Now that you’ve found a space, take an inventory of yours and your partner’s belongings.
+Now that you’ve found a space, take an inventory of your and your partner’s belongings.
 You will likely have a ton of duplicate items that you’ll have to decide what to do with.
 Large items like beds, dressers, couches, and coffee tables will need to be pared down.
 Small items like kitchen utensils, appliances, and cleaning supplies will also need to be addressed.
 If you are not ready to give up these items, it may be wise to rent a storage unit to keep everything.
 That way, when you move into a larger space down the line, you won’t have to buy all new furniture and décor.